 Japan has always had a strong presence in the world of Blockchain Technology and cryptocurrencies.
 Firstly, let’s not forget that the creator of Bitcoin uses the Japanese pseudonym “Satoshi Nakamoto”, Nakamoto implemented the bitcoin software as open-source code and released it in back January 2009.
 The rest is history.

 One cryptocurrency we’ve covered previously and are fully behind is AnimeCoin, a digital currency set up that addresses transactional needs of digital artwork created by Anime artists.
-We’re sure that there are a plethora of Japanese inspired NFT artwork on OpenSea!
+We’re sure that there is a plethora of Japanese-inspired NFT artwork on OpenSea!

 Felipe del Valle Preece, a Japanese food entrepreneur, has been practising Japanese gastronomy for 20 years.
 For more than 15 years Felipe and his wife Veronica have been developing and defining Japanese restaurants concepts; from the initial idea, to launch, and beyond.

 Felipe is the founder of Sugoi JPN, named after the Japanese superlative, an exclamation linked to the positive admiration of talent or power, commonly used in Japan to describe something that is wonderful or incredibly cool.

 The Original Susherito & Friends

 As part of his Japanese gastronomic entrepreneurial adventures, Felipe has designed a collection of Japanese-inspired characters.

 All limited editions of Suhserito’s crypto art can be found at Open Sea.